-Web pages are increasingly filled with ads, videos and other bandwidth-heavy content.
+Text-only websites are quite useful, especially today, because web pages are increasingly filled with ads, videos, and bandwidth-heavy content.

-Here is a list of text-only, clutter-free news sites:
+Here is a list of text-only news sites:

 - CNN Text Only — U.S. news from CNN

 - Christian Science Monitor Text Only — news from Christian Science Monitor

 - NPR News Text Only — news from National Public Radio (US)

 - PBS Lite — U.S. news from the Public Broadcasting Service